6 reasons why art and crafts are important for child development

 3. Math Concepts

 Kids get to learn about and recognise different shapes, count and sort out their art supplies and even measure out lengths and sizes of art materials.
-To master math, you need good thinking and problem-solving skills which art and crafts activities help with whole child development as well.
+To master math, you need good thinking and problem-solving skills which art and crafts activities help with as well.

 Art allows kids to develop their creativity which is important throughout their lives.
 By doing something creative, you allow for self-expression and this lets kids express (and cope with) their feelings.
 It also fosters mental growth in children by providing opportunities for trying out new ideas, new ways of thinking and problem-solving.